Thousands of military families struggle with food insecurity - NewsBreak

 “It’s one of these things that the American people don’t know about, but it’s a matter of course among military members.
 We know this,” said Sen. Tammy Duckworth, an Illinois Democrat and former Blackhawk pilot who lost both legs in a helicopter crash in Iraq.
 “We’re the mightiest military on the face of the earth and yet those who are on the lower rung of our military ranks are — if they are married and have a child or two– they’re hungry.
 How can you focus on carrying out the mission and defending our democracy.
 If you’re worried about whether or not your kid gets dinner tonight?”

 Meredith Knopp, CEO of a food bank in St. Louis and an Army veteran, said the problem cuts across all branches of the military.
-She recalls being a young officer in Texas when she was approached by a new private with a baby.Workers at federal prisons are committing some of the crimes
+She recalls being a young officer in Texas when she was approached by a new private with a baby.Black bear hunting opportunities opening up during deer season

 “They were getting ready to turn off his electricity because he couldn’t pay his bills,” she said.
 “It was shocking to me.”